benjamin421/aionbio/content/roadmap.md

 showEdit: false
 ---
 {{< lead >}}
-A comprehensive overview of the research being pursued by Aion. | Last updated — November 17, 2023
+A comprehensive overview of the research being pursued by Aion | Last updated — November 17, 2023
 {{< /lead >}}

 ## I. Executive Summary